manishankarjha/HR-Analytics/README.md

 - Performed ``Data Cleaning`` with the help of ***Power Query*** Editor.
 - Analysed HR data and found various insights to asssess the attrition and the possible causes behind it.
-- Identified trends and patterns by making ``Data Visualisation`` with the help of donut & pie charts, line charts and bar & column charts. <br>
+- Identified trends and patterns by making ``Data Visualisation`` with the help of donut & pie charts, line charts and bar & column charts.
+***

 ## Major Insights